Bridgeway Partners Blog

 We start with a dynamic that is very common in all societies, not just capitalist ones.
 It’s called “Success to the Successful”, i.e. the rich get richer, and the poor get poorer.
 One of the catalysts of this dynamic over the past four decades has been globalization.
 Globalization has enabled people at the top of the pyramid, not just in the US but also in other countries around the world, to benefit from an expanding economic pie.
 However, that pie is not being equally distributed.
 The elites in various countries around the world benefit enormously from globalization.
 Other people are left scrambling to keep their heads above water as costs are driven lower and lower.
 This dynamic especially hurts manufacturing workers and others in developed nations who depend on jobs that can be readily exported to lower-cost countries.

 The elites benefit over time from a feedback relationship described on the left side of Figure 1 below.
 People who start off with more resources get more opportunities.
 They are more successful because of these opportunities.
 They then use their success to get even more resources for themselves.
 On the other side of the coin, people who start off with fewer resources are less able to generate new opportunities.
 They are then less successful because they have fewer opportunities.
-As a result they are less able to tap into more resources.
+As a result, they are less able to tap into more resources.
 The disadvantaged are caught in a vicious cycle while the elites benefit from a virtuous cycle.

 Many elites reinforce their virtuous cycle by assuming (as shown by the thought bubble on the diagram) that we are better and more deserving than those who are disadvantaged.
 People at the top often experience a sense of entitlement.
 There are also members of the elite who want to help the poor but fall into the trap of assuming they know what the poor need.
-Consequently they mistake giving to the poor with empowering them.
+Consequently, they mistake giving to the poor with empowering them.

 One way in which the wealthy retain power is through identity politics.
 They set poor people against each other on the basis of ethnicity or other identifiable differences.
 Trump used this strategy to divide less-educated white people from Americans of color.
 Sixty years ago, President Lyndon Johnson, an extremely astute politician, was asked why poor white people, typically Republicans, regularly voted against what seemed to be their economic self-interest.
 He responded, “If you can convince the lowest white man that he is better than the best colored man, he won’t know you’re picking his pocket.
 Hell, give them someone to look down on, and he’ll empty his pockets for you.”
 Trump has expanded identity politics to unite less-educated whites and Americans of color raised in the U.S. from recent immigrants and those trying to enter the country.
-One might argue further that Democrats also reinforced identity politics by supporting minority rights through “woke culture” arguments and downplaying economic problems.
+One might also conclude that Democrats reinforced identity politics by both supporting minority rights through “woke culture” arguments and downplaying economic problems.

 Disadvantaged people are less able to organize along economic lines because of identity politics.
 If the disadvantaged are unable to unite, their ability to strengthen their economic opportunities declines further.
 The wealthy are able to increase their opportunities proportionally.
 We can see this dynamic in the success of union-busting campaigns and weakening of the social safety net in the United States over the last 30-40 years.